Best Lakes in Oregon

 Strawberry Mountain Wilderness is a true hidden gem in Oregon.

-Although you can’t access the lake in the winter months by road, for those up for a winter adventure, you can still get to it by cross country skiing and snowshoeing which all adds to the adventure.
-Plus, fishing can be enjoyed year-round as the lake is regularly stocked with rainbow trout and brook trout.
+Although you can’t access the lake by road in the winter months, if you’re up for an adventure, you can still get to it by cross-country skiing and snowshoeing.
+Fishing can also be enjoyed year-round as the lake is regularly stocked.

 READ MORE: Your Guide to the Strawberry Mountain Wilderness